Outcomes Measurement and Evaluation Capacity Building Project

 The use of the Framework is not mandatory.
 It is a tool for learning, support and advocacy which we encourage you to use to guide your CLC in measuring your outcomes and overall impact.

-You can access the Framework in two parts, or as a full document:
+You can download the document in two parts or as the full Framework:

 - Full Sector Outcomes Framework